eseckft/BitAds.ai/docs/validating.md

 This document provides detailed instructions for deploying, launching, reinitializing, and performing subsequent important steps for the validator project.
-The steps include setting up the environment, running the validator scripts, and using the auto-update feature.
+The steps include setting up the environment, running the validator scripts, and using the auto-update feature. **Important: Ensure that port 443 is open and available, as it is required for secure HTTPS communication with the validator.
+All validator commands should be run from the `sudo su -` environment to avoid permission issues.**

 ## Table of Contents